 Choose Effective Words

 Graders evaluate your thesis statement for a clear, main idea that addresses every aspect of the writing prompt.
 Evaluate your thesis statement to ensure it is strong.
-Using weak phrases like might change the world or can change the world reflect ambiguity when will change the world implies certainty.
+Using weak phrases like might change the world or can change the world reflect ambiguity.
+Will change the world implies certainty.
 This small correction will make an essay and its proof much more powerful to the reader.

 Vary Word Choice